Background, Education & Consulting Engagements

 Recent Consulting Engagements

-• Chicago Public Schools: As an external academic research partner, Matthew advises district leaders on the design of Chicago’s educator evaluation system in an effort to more equitably rate and evaluate teacher performance and on policy efforts to improve student outcomes through teacher evaluation and professional development.
+Chicago Public Schools: As an external academic research partner, Matthew advised district leaders on the design of Chicago’s educator evaluation system in an effort to more equitably rate and evaluate teacher performance and on policy efforts to improve student outcomes through teacher evaluation and professional development.

-• Institute of Education Sciences (IES) Regional Educational Laboratory (REL) Mid-Atlantic: As a member of the Technical Working Group (TWG), Matthew reviews and provides feedback on all stages of REL products, including research proposals and draft research reports, providing technical advice on the design and content of applied research and training, coaching and technical support for evidence use and applied research.
+Institute of Education Sciences (IES) Regional Educational Laboratory (REL) Mid-Atlantic: As a Subject Matter Expert (SME) and former member of the Technical Working Group (TWG), Matthew reviews and provides feedback on all stages of REL products, including research proposals and draft research reports, providing technical advice on the design and content of applied research and training, coaching and technical support for evidence use and applied research.
+Matthew is currently advising the REL on its work to support high-quality career and technical education (CTE) opportunities for all students by working with the Delaware Department of Education to develop an evidence-based, consistent way to understand and use CTE data.